...

 1. Hello Luca,

-Consumption for me personally are really only "unnecessary" fun expenses.
-Take food, for example: For me, basic foodstuffs are not a luxury and therefore do not count as consumption.
-The 7-course dinner in a star restaurant, on the other hand, does.
+For me personally, consumption is really only "unnecessary" fun expenditure.
+Take food, for example: basic foodstuffs are not a luxury for me and therefore do not count as consumption.
+However, a 7-course dinner at a Michelin-starred restaurant does.

 Just keep in mind that the numbers are purely as a rule of thumb and you should always look at your own situation 🙂